11th Global to Local Webinar Recording

-And if you’d like to continue your dive into the world of climate activism, join the 2017 People’s Climate Movement on April 29th.
+If you’d like to continue diving into the world of climate activism, join the 2017 People’s Climate Movement, which will culminate on April 29th with a march on Washington, DC and sister marches in other cities.

 Bill McKibben is a founder of the grassroots climate campaign 350.org and the Schumann Distinguished Professor in Residence at Middlebury College in Vermont.
 He is a 2014 recipient of the Right Livelihood Prize, sometimes called the ‘alternative Nobel.’
 He has written a dozen books about the environment, including his first, The End of Nature, published 25 years ago, and his most recent, Oil and Honey.